bontaq/coupons/README.md

     getActions context = do
       openRules <- getOpenRules
       log "hello"

 Pretty much dependency injection, but you can do more with it.
 No reason you couldn't have some Exception and Telemetry effects as well, and rewrite the `RuleRepo` effect to be in terms of more generic Database / Store effects.

-There are much more humane (human?) effect libraries out there like [Polysemy](https://hackage.haskell.org/package/polysemy) or [Eff](https://github.com/hasura/eff) or [Simple-Effects](https://hackage.haskell.org/package/simple-effects) but I wanted speed and was slightly chastised for it.
-Thanks for reading my venting section, but I wanted to include an example of not everything being beautiful, perfect, and better in Haskell.
+There are much more humane (human?) effect libraries out there like [Polysemy](https://hackage.haskell.org/package/polysemy) or [Eff](https://github.com/hasura/eff) or [Simple-Effects](https://hackage.haskell.org/package/simple-effects) but I wanted speed.
+I wanted to include an example of where Haskell can get difficult.

 ### Great Things
 * Haskell Language Server has HLint built in (it's a linter) and it made me better at Haskell.
 Its suggestions are great, like "replace `catMaybes . fmap` with `mapMaybe`".
 I didn't even know the fn existed.
 * Parallel tests with a real database run in less than a second.
 * Implementing a database connection pool took 20 minutes
-* Doing the whole "use a real DB" thing in tests wasn't hard and seeing in the [HSpec](https://hspec.github.io/writing-specs.html) docs, in parentheses "(for example, if you wanted to open a database connection before each item and pass the connection in)", literally exactly what I was trying to do, fulfilled some level of Maslow's hierarchy of needs I didn't know existed.
+* Doing the whole "use a real DB" thing in tests wasn't hard and seeing in the [HSpec](https://hspec.github.io/writing-specs.html) docs, in parentheses "(for example, if you wanted to open a database connection before each item and pass the connection in)", literally exactly what I was trying to do, was refreshing.

 ### The Future
 Haskell's having a bit of a moment in that development speed has picked up, long standing problems are being fixed, and it feels like it's all coming together.
 Here's what's happened recently: